FCTA Reopens Millennium Park

 He also used the occasion by applauding Salini Nigeria Ltd, which singlehandedly constructed the park over 22 years ago for being a very reliable partner and cooperate citizen of Abuja.

-Earlier, the Managing Director of Salina Nigeria Ltd., Dr Piero Capitano, thanked the administration for all the support to the company.
+Earlier, the Managing Director of Salina Nigeria Limited, Dr Piero Capitano, thanked the administration for all the support to the company.